 His first picture book How Hope Became An Activist was published in October, 2020.
 His picture book Sophia’s Secrets won the Pacific Northwest Writers Association Children’s Story competition.
-Another one, Marisa and the Mountains will be published by Simply Read Books in February, 2021.
+Another one, Marisa and the Mountains was published by Simply Read Books in February, 2021.
 It was a Finalist in the San Francisco Writers Conference Writing Contest, as was his unconventional alphabet story, Aldo Renaldo and the Renegade Alphabet.

 He believes in the power of literature to create empathy, and all of his work reflects his long-time advocacy of social justice.